mozilla-l10n/localizer-documentation/tools/pontoon/search_filters.md

 ### String status

 Strings in Pontoon can be filtered by their status.
 A string can be in one of the following status:
-* *Missing*: string is not available in the localized file and doesn’t have any translations or pending suggestions in Pontoon.
+* *Missing*: string is not available in the localized file and doesn’t have any approved translations in Pontoon.
 * *Fuzzy*: string is marked as [fuzzy](../../misc/glossary.md#fuzzy) in the localized file.
 * *Translated*: string has an approved translation.
 * *Unreviewed*: string has been submitted – either to a string with an existing approved translation, or to a missing string – but not reviewed yet by translators.
 Note that, in both cases, the translation only exists within Pontoon database, it’s not saved to the localized file.